Updated: Mar 21, 2022

 We’ve decided to disable the applications built-in monitoring feature and repeat our load test.
 This test was a success, heap memory utilization was within the expected range and no out of memory error occurred.

-Be cautious when a business applications provides it’s own monitoring features.
+Be cautious when a business application provide it’s own monitoring features.
 Monitoring and handling business services are two totally different things.
 There are excellent solutions for the former out there.